 Coat the leaves evenly with the nutritional yeast mixture, using your hands, lightly massaging the kale.

-Place the kale onto the prepared sheet pans, making sure not to overlap the kale leaves.
+Place the kale onto the prepared sheet pans, ensuring not to overlap the kale leaves.
 Sprinkle the kale with the remaining sea salt.

 Keep a close eye and watch the kale to ensure it doesn't burn.
 Take them out of the oven when crispy.
 They will continue to crisp once you take them out of the oven and let them sit for a few minutes.

-Serve and enjoy these kale chips as a snack, crumbled them on top of salad, in wraps, or add them to whatever you are eating!
+Serve and enjoy these kale chips as a snack, crumble them on top of salad, wraps, or add them to whatever you eat!
 These kale chips are addictive!

-Hint: Keep the pieces of kale as large as possible since the pieces will shrink considerably once baked in the oven.
+Hint: Keep the kale pieces as large as possible since the pieces will shrink considerably once baked in the oven.